karenpayneoregon/razor-pages-IOptions-samples/readme.md

 - `ReadListApplication` example for reading an array/list
 - `ReadSettingsConsoleApplication` sinple console project for showing reading settings from appsettings.json
 - `SectionExistsApplication` demonstrates how to check if a section exists in appsettings.json
+- `EnvironmentApplication` demonstrates reading a connection string dependent on the current environment.

 ## Secrets